 If you think that you satisfy these rules, you can submit your application online at the GOES website.
 If your application is accepted, you then have to schedule an appointment for an interview at one of the Global Entry Enrollment Centers, usually located at airports.

 Lucky for us, we live only 20 minutes away from Orlando International Airport and were able to make appointment times for about 2 weeks after our applications were approved.
 I’ve heard that people have waited for months for appointment times to be available.
-You have to schedule an appointment within 30 days after being approved but you are able to change your appointment if another time becomes available.
-I’ve also read that if you are going to be at the airport anyway, it’s possible to go as a walk-in but, of course, it’s not guaranteed they will be able to see you.
+You have to schedule an appointment within 30 days after being approved but you’re able to change your appointment if another time becomes available.
+I’ve also read that if you’re going to be at the airport anyway, it’s possible to go as a walk-in but, of course, it’s not guaranteed they’ll be able to see you.

 I’ve seen people are most often told at the interview that they’re approved and then are shown how to use the Global Entry Kiosk.
 For the initial setup, the machine gathers a full set of fingerprints.
 You are then shown how to scan your passport and have the kiosk get your fingerprints and take your photo.
 When returning to the U.S., you skip the line and go right to the kiosk.
-It scans your passport and matches your fingerprints and then it then takes your picture (or in Sharon’s case, tries to take her picture).
+It scans your passport and matches your fingerprints and then it then takes your picture (Note from Sharon: or in my case, tries to take my picture…more on that in a second).
 It then prints out a receipt that you bring to an immigration official at a special Global Entry booth.
-They give a quick look to make sure you and your passport match and you’re on your way (unless you’re Sharon and are too short for the camera and have to show your X’ed photo to the official, smile about how you’re too short and then be sent on your way).
+They give a quick look to make sure you and your passport match and you’re on your way (Note from Sharon: unless you’re me and are too short for the camera and have to show your X’ed photo to the official, smile about how you’re too short and then be sent on your way.
+Yup, for reals).
 We’ve only used this about four times but have never waited more than 5 minutes to be through immigration.

 That alone might be worth the $100 fee but we find the other benefit much more valuable.
 Once you are approved for Global Entry, you are also provided with a Known Traveler Number (or KTN).
 This number can be supplied when making any airline reservation and usually will give you access to the TSA Pre✓® lanes.